Stcroix1414/TCGcompanionPOS/README.md

 ### Get Help:
 - **Instagram**: [@am_tcgcollector](https://instagram.com/am_tcgcollector) - DM for setup help
 - **Email**: amtcgcollectibles@gmail.com - Email for setup assistance
+- **Setup at Show**: Meet in-person at upcoming Pokemon/gaming events for hands-on setup

+### 📅 In-Person Setup at Shows

+I attend various Pokemon and gaming events throughout the year and can provide in-person setup assistance.
+Current upcoming shows include:

+- **Pokemon Regional Championships** (Seattle, Portland, Vancouver)
+- **Emerald City Comic Con** (Seattle)
+- **PAX West** (Seattle)
+- **Other gaming/TCG events** (Contact me for custom coordination)

+Simply click "Setup at Show" on the website to see the full calendar and request a meeting time at any event.

 ## 📞 Contact Information